 Our teachers use Cox Campus/Rollins Center Language and Literacy Program for our base curriculum, focusing on language, literacy, and vocabulary development skills children need later in school and life.

-It shall be the responsibility of the Director, with input from teachers, to develop yearly learning themes for the Preschool with Extended Care
+It shall be the responsibility of the Director, with input from teachers, to develop yearly learning themes for the Preschool with Extended Care.

 All children at St. Paul’s Lutheran Preschool with Extended Care shall receive a total 30 minutes’ music instruction each week.
 Younger children shall have music twice weekly.
-Older children shall have music once per week
+Older children shall have music once per week.

 Our religious curriculum is “One In Christ” published by Concordia Publishing House of the Lutheran Church Missouri Synod.